Latest E-Commerce Trends & Statistics To Watch In 2025

 And there’s more: Nigeria’s internet speed has improved by 39% in just one year.
 Faster internet means smoother mobile shopping experiences, leading to even more online sales.

-According to latest e-commerce trends and statistics, 89% of internet users in Nigeria shop online and another 24% are planning to start soon.
+According to the latest e-commerce trends and statistics, 89% of internet users in Nigeria shop online, and another 24% are planning to start soon.

 This tells us two important things: